campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

   <span class="text--secondary">Enemies can use Emblems, too.
 For example, Lyn's "Astra Storm", which fires a barrage of arrows from a million miles away, can be particularly disruptive to an otherwise ironclad strategy. <a src="https://serenesforest.net/2022/11/29/fire-emblem-engage-emblem-celica-analysis/">Image Credit: Tech Raptor</a></span>
 </div>

 And if the complexity of this sounds scary to you, then fear not: almost every Emblem comes with a default pairing that is more than adequately strong.
-For example, Marth is naturally paired with Alear, Timmera is naturally paired with Ike, etc. So, if you'd rather have this process streamlined, *Engage* is willing to help.
+For example, Marth is naturally paired with Alear, Timerra is naturally paired with Ike, etc. So, if you'd rather have this process streamlined, *Engage* is willing to help.

 I also want to briefly discuss the game's <text-with-tooltip :tooltip="'For each battle, the game gives you 10 opportunities to revert the game\'s state back to an earlier point in time.'">"rewind system"</text-with-tooltip>: some people online seem to absolutely *detest* its inclusion in modern *Fire Emblem* games, but I think most of their arguments boil down to "you're not a real gamer".
 Fortunately for me, my time is far more valuable than the opinions of people on the internet that I've never met, and I'd imagine that most well-adjusted players will feel the same.
 I *suppose* you could make an argument that the absence of a safety net could make battles more tense, but no one is forcing a gun to anyone's head to use it.
 Overall, I welcomed the feature.